 Malta’s banking sector: Facts & Figures

 The Malta Financial Services Authority (MFSA) is the sole regulator for all banking, investment and insurance business carried out in or from the Maltese islands.
 The Central Bank of Malta is primarily responsible for maintaining price stability through the formulation and implementation of monetary policy.
 It is also responsible for the promotion of a sound financial system and orderly capital markets.
-To this end, a Joint Financial Stability Board, set up between the MFSA and the Central Bank of Malta, focuses on macro-prudential aspects of financial stability, extending its remit to the entire financial sector.
+A Joint Financial Stability Board, set up between the MFSA and the Central Bank of Malta, focuses on macro prudential aspects of financial stability, extending its remit to the entire financial sector.